The Importance of SEO Audits for JCI Accredited Hospitals

 What stood out was the way the platform brought different layers of optimization into one working view.
 Technical issues, on-page opportunities, keyword direction, and ranking movement no longer lived in separate mental buckets.
 That made it easier to move from diagnosis to execution.
 For a small team, this is critical.
 Momentum depends on knowing what to fix first and what can wait.

-Why that mattered for an SMB site
+Why That Mattered for an SMB Site

 For small and midsize businesses, discoverability is rarely a one-department concern.
 It affects sales, trust, local visibility, and the usefulness of every page on the site.
 A platform that supports website optimization without making the process feel opaque has real value.
-Rabbit SEO fit that role for us by making the essentials more actionable and the long-term process easier to sustain.
+Rabbit SEO fit that role for me by making the essentials more actionable and the long-term process easier to sustain.

 The Habits That Kept the Momentum Going